Tintenbar, New South Wales: Transport

 Previously the Pacific Highway ran along Bangalow Road to Tintenbar along Emigrant Creek.
-But this was changed in 1939.
+This was changed in 1939.

 There is no public transport in Tintenbar.
 There are some bus routes that are run to transport children to primary and high schools.

 Sport and sporting amenities

 Tintenbar has an oval and tennis courts.
 These are for hire from the General Store.

 Tintenbar is a catchment area for the Tintenbar East Ballina Cricket Club.

 Education

 There is one primary school in Tintenbar.
 It is named the Teven-Tintenbar public school.
 The school is located in Fredricks lane near the boundary with the village of Teven.

 Teven-Tintenbar public school was created in 1988 and is the result of an amalgamation of the Tintenbar and the Teven public schools.

 There are no high schools or higher education facilities in Tintenbar.
 The nearest high school is Ballina High School, and the closest university is the Southern Cross University.